mabbts/CV_aircraft_classifier_capstone_project/README.md

 ### Model Tuning

+All notebooks and scripts assume the repository root as the working directory.

+The hyper-parameters searching is implemented through Jupyter notebooks in `notebooks/hyperopt_optuna.ipynb`.
+It takes more than 12 hours to execute finding multiple hyper-parameters.

 ### Aircraft Classification

 All notebooks and scripts assume the repository root as the working directory.

-The flight classification component is primarily implemented in Jupyter notebooks for exploratory analysis and visualization.
+The aircraft classification component is primarily implemented in Jupyter notebooks for exploratory analysis and visualization.
 The main notebook is `notebooks/Base.ipynb`, and `notebooks/Viz.ipynb` for visualization.

 To run the final dashboard `apps/Dashboard.py`